memfault/interrupt/_posts/2023-05-17-cpp-17-for-embedded.md

 Note that the migration from C++11 to C++17 covers C++14 also, hence I will touch upon some aspects of it as well.

-The full list of features can be found [on AnthonyCalandra's GitHub page](https://github.com/AnthonyCalandra/modern-cpp-features#c17-language-features).
+The full list of features can be found [on Anthony Calandra's GitHub page](https://github.com/AnthonyCalandra/modern-cpp-features#c17-language-features).
 I will be referencing it frequently.

 {% include newsletter.html %}